-- The powerhouse has noise attenuation and there is good level of ventilation. - The machine room is kept tidy and so is the control room. - All large and small fuel tanks have external bund as per requirements.
-All fuel pipes are of reinforced rubbe hose or GI pipes. - Distribution is by underground cables.
+- The powerhouse has noise attenuation and there is good level of ventilation. - The machine room needs to be kept tidy and so is the control room. - All large and small fuel tanks have external bund as per requirements.
+All fuel pipes are of reinforced rubber hose or GI pipes. - Distribution is by underground cables.
 Glass reinforced polyethylene (GRP) distribution boxes are used and the distribution cables are made of four core copper conductors insulated on the outside with polyvinyl chloride (PVC) and steel armoured mechanical protection for physical protection.

-4.2.4 Fuel handling and Management
+4.2.3 Fuel handling and Management